Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Now that you have a good idea of what Kaplan has to offer, let’s turn the tables and discuss the major reasons to choose Princeton Review for your LSAT prep needs.

-Our Thoughts On The Princeton Review LSAT Coursework
+Overview of The Princeton Review LSAT Coursework

 In terms of quality, Princeton Review offers some very high-end coursework.
 Their course isn’t the most modern or new age approach to teaching LSAT prep, but one thing you can’t say about Princeton Review is that their package isn’t robust.